 Consumers know exactly what product or services they want and in what town or city.
 That’s why it’s very important to choose a primary category for your business listing as well as additional categories that it could fall under.
 For example, a local pub would fall under the category of “restaurant”, “bar” and “bar & grill”.
 Business owners are allowed to list their business in one primary category and nine sub categories.
 For a complete list of every category offered by Google My Business, visit SolidStratagems.com.
 Keep in mind that Google will frequently revise their categories from time to time.
 The more categories your business is listed under, the more exposure your listing will receive in the local search results.

-Include A Local Phone Number In Your Listing
+Include A Local Phone Number In Your Business Listing

 Many companies will list toll-free phone numbers for their Google My Business listings and those are ok.
 However, using a local phone number will show Google that your business is legitimately located in the area you’re advertising in.
 Google listings with local phone numbers tend to rank higher than businesses that use 800 and toll-free numbers.
 It’s also important that you include the exact same phone number on all of your business citation listings (Yellow Pages, Manta, Yelp, Apple Maps).